qaware/cloud-novice-to-cloud-native/README.md

 # cloud-novice-to-cloud-native

-Workshop for the Ada Lovelace Festival 2018
+Demo application for a workshop at the Ada Lovelace Festival 2018 in Berlin, Germany.

 ## Building
 To build the Demo Ktor Application, run